bramstroker/homeassistant-powercalc/docs/source/contributing/measure.rst

 Sometimes, measuring multiple of the same light is required to get an accurate set of readings.

-To do this, use the [group integration](https://www.home-assistant.io/integrations/group/) - ensure your lights are configured in an identical fashion.
+To do this, use the `group integration <https://www.home-assistant.io/integrations/group/>`_, ensure your lights are configured in an identical fashion.

 When this is also not working use one of the recommended smart plugs